cPanelRicky/tech-ESP/README.md

 ### What other features does ESP have ###

 ESP has many features that can be useful besides being able to read minds.
-ESP comes with an command cphelp that can be used to get more information on the commands available.
+ESP comes with a command 'cphelp' that can be used to get more information on the available commands..

 Development Hooks
 ----------------